michael-hsiung/michael-hsiung.github.io/_pages/about.md

 I am particularly interested in artificial intelligence and electronic technology.
 I also have hobbies in film, music, digital and soccer.
 I believe that a well-rounded life is essential for fostering creativity and innovation.
 In short, keep learning and making my own contribution to the world would be my life-long pursuit. **"Stay hungry, stay foolish."-Steve Jobs**.
 If you are interested in me, just drop me an email 📬 **michael_hsiung@163.com**.

 # 🔥 Latest News
+- *2025.07*: &nbsp;🥳🥳 We won the gold medal of the Chongqing Municipal Competition of China International College Students' Innovation Competition！

+# 🍄 Past Journey
 - *2024.07*: &nbsp;🎉🎉 Having my Master's admission offer to Chongqing Medical University!

-# 🍄 Past Journey
 - *2023.06*: &nbsp;👨🏻‍🎓👨🏻‍🎓 Officially graduated from my bachelor study.
 - *2022.08*: &nbsp;🥳🥳 We won the 3rd prize in the National Biomedical Engineering Innovation Design Competition.
 - *2021.12*: &nbsp;⚽⚽ Our soccer team made history by reaching the knock-out round!